West Kensington: Housing stock

 West Kensington is primarily a residential area consisting mainly of Victorian terraced houses, many of which are subdivided into flats.
 There are some interesting examples of Victorian architecture, with several houses and some entire streets listed – including the imposing mansion blocks of Fitzgeorge Avenue (off North End Road) and the mansion blocks around Avonmore Road including, Glyn Mansions (Built 1897), Avonmore Mansions and Avonmore Gardens (Built 1893) which is located next to the new Kensington Village development.
+Ada Lewis House on Palliser Road was built in the 1920s to help women that needed support and despite local campaigns it was acquired by Southern Housing and demolished which a removal of historic trees.
+In 2025 the new development was reopened by Southern Housing who commissioned London-based artist Jenny Kay to create new stained glass to reflect the history of Ada Lewis House.

 West Kensington Court was purpose built and completed in 1938 with a view of providing what were considered at the time luxury flats for young professionals and families wishing to move from older-style properties.
 There are also a number of ex-local authority and local authority buildings around the North End Road, including the recently renovated Lytton Estate.
 Many of buildings have been sold off.
 A more recent private development, St Paul's Court, was built in 1980 on part of the vast former site of St Paul's School.

 Since much of the housing is in the rented sector, West Kensington has become a cosmopolitan enclave.
 There are significant populations of Arabs, Americans, Australians, New Zealanders, Irish, Italians, Spaniards, and French, encouraged by nearby private schools teaching in their native language can be found around Brook Green.
 The area also has a large student population, serving Imperial College London, Charing Cross Hospital, South Kensington, Hammersmith and other Central London Universities.

-Avonmore Road. built in the 1880s, has been dubbed "Kensington Village".
+Avonmore Road, built in the 1880s, has been dubbed "Kensington Village".
 Whiteleys Furniture Repositories, laundry and stables, built along the West London line, belonged to London's first department store in Westbourne Grove.
 The high-ceilinged Warwick Building was used as a depository for Whiteleys-sourced furnishings (grand pianos, chaise longues, oriental room dividers, mahogany wardrobes) for the use of customers who were resident in the colonies.
 Kensington Village now consists of a blend of modernised Victorian buildings, such as the Warwick Building, and modern additions such as the Pembroke Building, built in a similar style with London stock brick and red lintels and full-height glazing.